zjgbz/SMCCA-GS_SSMCCA/README.md

 ## Description of main functions

-SMCCA-GS is used for finding canonical vectors (CVs) with maximal sum correlation across all input assays without involving any outcomes (and thus unsupervised), and is implemented in the function ```MultiCCA_GS```.
+SMCCA-GS is used for finding canonical variables (CVs) with maximal sum correlation across all input assays without involving any outcomes (and thus unsupervised), and is implemented in the function ```MultiCCA_GS```.
 SSMCCA is the supervised version where outcomes are considered, and is implemented in the function ```sup_MultiCCA_GS```.

 ### ```MultiCCA_GS```